hphelion/documentation/cli.unix.2.reference.md

 ###Description
-Remove DNS domains by specifying their names or ID.
+Remove DNS domains by specifying their names or IDs.
 You may specify more than one DNS name or ID on a command line.
-Optionally, you can specify an availability zone.
+Optionally, specify an availability zone.

 ###Examples
 Delete the DNS domains `mydomain.com.` and `yourdomain.com.`: